alexxander77/security-reviews/reports/AlloV2-Audit.md

 #### Vulnerable Code
 [code snippet](https://github.com/sherlock-audit/2023-09-Gitcoin-alexxander77/blob/2c27bba814101c02f9d708ac12d73b1e4ea1f9ce/allo-v2/contracts/strategies/qv-base/QVBaseStrategy.sol#L506-L534)
 #### Impact
-This will lead to an inflated `_recipient.totalVotesReceived` and will cause wrong vote accounting for any subsequent `allocate()` executions
+This will lead to an inflated `_recipient.totalVotesReceived` and will cause wrong vote accounting for any subsequent `allocate()` executions.
 #### Description
 In `_qv_allocate(..., uint256 voiceCreditsToAllocate, ...)` the variable `totalCredits = voiceCreditsToAllocate + creditsCastToRecipient` is the sum of the already delegated voice credits to the recipient and the new voice credits to be further allocated.
 The issue is that later in the function we have `_allocator.voiceCreditsCastToRecipient[_recipientId] += totalCredits;` which increments the allocators casted credits with his new and old casted voice credits (rather only with the new).
 ```solidity